A review of protein quantitation assays and a survey about the protein assays based on 194 formal publications.

 Protein mass spectrometry is an emerging method for protein quantitation.
 Besides protein characterization an important step in proteomic analysis is the possibility to quantify a specific protein.
 Many techniques have been introduced and implemented for protein quantitation by mass spectrometry.
 Normally, stable heavier isotopes of carbon (13C) or nitrogen (15N) are added to one sample (peptides or proteins) while corresponding light isotopes (12C and 14N) are added to a second sample (internal standard) which are mixed in the analysis.
 Due to mass difference it is possible to analyze the ratio of the two samples peak intensities by a mass analyzer which corresponds to their relative abundance ratio.
 A second method to quantify proteins by mass spectrometry can be done without labeling the samples (i.e., with matrix assisted laser desorption/ionization - MALDI analysis).
 Here, we want to highlight the possibility to use a universal approach as mass spectrometry to perform both quantitative and qualitative assays in one measurement.
 Nonetheless this method requires instrumentations that any laboratory may not afford and this may limit the utility of this approach .

-Labome surveyed over 100 randomly selected peer-reviewed publications citing total protein assays.
+Labome surveyed 194 randomly selected peer-reviewed publications citing total protein assays, as of August 5, 2014.
 Thermo Fisher Pierce and Bio-Rad Laboratories are identified as the major suppliers of total protein assay kits (Table 4).
 The most commonly used methods are BCA and Bradford.

 Sigma BCA reagent and Bio-Rad BCA protein assay kit were cited as well.